 Finally, the lawyer violates Canon 6 unless he obtains the express consent of all parties whom he represents after a full disclosure of the facts.
-The interests of the lender may conflict with the interests of the buyer and seller may conflict with each other.
+The interests of the lender may conflict with the interests of the buyer and seller and the interests of the buyer and seller may conflict with each other.
 If the lender's lawyer also represents either the buyer or seller or both, he must have their consent to do so.
 The lawyer is "representing" these parties if he prepares documents affecting their rights and liabilities for a fee as in the instant case.